Kong/insomnia-docs/docs/insomnia/analytics-collected.md

 category-url: security
 ---

 When you first download Insomnia, you were asked if you wanted to send analytics data to the Insomnia team about your Insomnia Apps performance and your behavior in the app.
-For those who clicked "yes", this article is a description of which analytics are collected and sent.
+This article is a description of what analytics are collected and sent.

 You can edit your preference on sharing analytics data with Insomnia via the Insomnia app Preference Page by scrolling down to the **Network Activity** section and checking or unchecking the box next to **Send Usage Statistics**